School Social Work at BASD

 Student Assistance Program (SAP)

-For information about elementary SAP, please visit an individual school's website or reach out to a school social worker or school counselor.
+For information about Elementary SAP, please visit the individual school's website or reach out to a school counselor or school social worker.

-For general and statewide info, or to learn more about the history of SAP, visit the Pennsylvania Network for Student Assistance page https://pnsas.org/
+For general and statewide info, or to learn more about the history of SAP, visit the Pennsylvania Network for Student Assistance.

 Homeless and Foster Care Liaison

 The rights of students experiencing homelessness are protected under the McKinney-Vento Act.
-Please visit the webpage below for important information and points of contact.
+Visit this webpage for important information and points of contact.